KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 It permits the possibility of possibility.

 All emanations — even Aion and Khaon —
-arise from its silent non-being.
+are undergirded by its silent non-being.

 **Zenon** cannot be known or approached directly.
 All references to it are **symbolic negations**.